Service Dog For Veterans Beaverton, OR

 PAVE does not place service dogs in the areas of legally blindness, hearing impairment, or medical alert dogs (seizure or diabetic alert).
 For organizations that specialize in these areas, please see ADI.

 About Service Dogs for Veterans

-Yes, PAVE has been accredited as a member of Assistance Dogs International.
+Yes, PAVE is an accredited member of Assistance Dogs International.
 This international leader in assistance dog training and acquisition sets and promotes high standards of excellence.
-Only three Oregon organizations currently hold accreditation.
+Only three Oregon organizations are currently accredited members.

 90% of every dollar goes to program expenses.

 PAVE provides the service dog, the training and ongoing support free of charge.
 The initial supply of equipment is valued at $1,500.

 A service dog can take between 1.5-2 years to train.

 PAVE works with Guide Dogs for the Blind, selected breeders, and rescues/shelters.